-Rates of contributions paid by the participating Employers during 2022/23 were based on the actuarial valuation carried out as at 31 March 2019 by the Fund's actuary, Hymans Robertson.
-A more recent valuation was undertaken as at 31 March 2022, and the employer contribution rates resulting from this exercise will apply from 1 April 2023.
+Rates of contributions paid by the participating Employers during 2023/24 were based on the actuarial valuation carried out as at 31 March 2022 by the Fund's actuary, Hymans Robertson.
 The objectives of the Fund's funding strategy is:

 - to ensure the long-term solvency of the Fund, using a prudent long-term view.
-This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the Fund, by recognising the link between assets and liabilities and adopting an investment strategy which balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining

-- contribution rates.
-This involves the Fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations.
+This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the Fund, by recognising the link between assets and liabilities and adopting an investment strategy which balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining contribution rates.
+This involves the Fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations.